 - Local Planning Authorities must produce “local nature recovery strategies” and administer the system; this will encourage habitat creation and enhancement in the right places.

 - If they cannot deliver biodiversity locally, developers will have to buy “biodiversity units”.

-- Developers have to guarantee the net gain for 30 years.
-This provides the security of biodiversity net gain delivery.
+- Developers have to guarantee the biodiversity gain for 30 years.
+This provides the security of biodiversity gain delivery.

 Some local planning authorities in England already have biodiversity gain policies within their Local Plans, although the approach taken by different planning authorities currently varies.